aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/port_to_app_mesh/testing_v1.md

 {{< /output >}}

 Exit from the `frontend-node` exec bash.
-Now, To test the connectivity from Fargate service `prodcatalog` to Nodegroup service `proddetail`, we'll first exec into the `prodcatalog` container.
+Now, To test the connectivity from the Fargate service `prodcatalog` to Nodegroup service `proddetail`, we'll first exec into the `prodcatalog` container.

 ```bash
 export BE_POD_NAME=$(kubectl get pods -n prodcatalog-ns -l app=prodcatalog -o jsonpath='{.items[].metadata.name}')